15 Essentials to Pack for New Zealand

 Relefree Premium Microfiber Towel.
 Not only do they fold up extremely small, but they dry much more quickly than a cotton towel.
 A fast-drying travel towel is an absolute essential for backpacking New Zealand!

 Whatever season you are arriving in New Zealand, make sure you pack some layers!
 By that we mean, a thermal under layer, a jacket and some mid-layers (sweaters, long-sleeved hoodies, etc.) The weather is unpredictable in New Zealand so to be prepared for the change in temperature is a wonderful idea.
-If you plan on doing any outdoors activities while you’re in New Zealand, many New Zealander’s swear by merino wool as a breathable yet warm material.
+If you plan on doing any outdoor activities while you’re in New Zealand, many New Zealander’s swear by merino wool as a breathable yet warm material.
 You can get merino under layers for men and for women.

 6. A New Zealand adapter Plug

 To connect to power while you’re in New Zealand, you’re going to need a New Zealand adapter plug.
-This is three-pin adapter.
+This is a three-pin adapter.
 Although it’s tempting to get the cheapest one out there, we recommend getting an adapter with surge protection like this travel adapter on Amazon.
 What’s more, you don’t want a travel adapter that is way to bulky to plug anything in the outlet next to it – you don’t want to be “that guy” in the hostel…

 On the subject of power, if you have a lot of items to charge/connect to power then it might be worth packing a multi-plug.
 This way you only need the one New Zealand plug adapter, then the rest of your electrical items can plug into a multi-plug from your home country.
 Power outlets are often minimal in hostels or inside your campervan, so a multi-plug which doesn’t take too much space in your backpack is likely to come in handy.